ahmedheshammec/Noto/Terminal/ Homebrew and Casks Guide /Homebrew and Casks Guide.md

-**to install Homebrew open the terminal and type:
+To install Homebrew open the terminal and type:

 ```
 xcode-select —install￼